Asymptotic Value of Monitoring Structures in Stochastic Games: Conclusion

-In this paper, we introduce a new information order on monitoring structures for stochastic games with imperfect public monitoring based on weighted garbling, which is a simple extension of Blackwell garbling.
+In this paper, we introduce a novel information order on monitoring structures for stochastic games with imperfect public monitoring based on weighted garbling, which extends Blackwell garbling.

-We show that the limit PPE payoff set is monotone with respect to this information order.
-This result is established by showing that the value of each score maximization problem increases (strictly) for a (strictly) more WG informative monitoring structure.
+We demonstrate that the limit PPE payoff set is monotone with respect to this information order.
+More specifically, the value of each score maximization problem increases (strictly) as the monitoring structure becomes (strictly) more WG-informative.

-We also establish the monotonicity of the limit SSE payoff set with respect to a version of the WG-order tailored to symmetric environments by observing that the limit SSE payoff set is characterized by a subset of these score maximization problems.
+We further establish that the monotonicity of the limit SSE payoff set under a version of the WG-order adapted to symmetric environments.
+This follows from the observation that the limit SSE payoff set is characterized by a subset of the same score maximization problems.

-For future work, it may be fruitful to explore other dynamic game environments where the limit equilibrium payoff set is characterized by some collection of optimization problems.
-For instance, it could be interesting to examine the value of monitoring structures in relation to the set of Belief-free equilibria \cite[]{EHO_2005_ECMA, Yamamoto_2009_JET} for repeated or stochastic games with private monitoring.
+For future work, it may be fruitful to explore other dynamic game environments in which the limit equilibrium payoff set is characterized by a collection of optimization problems.
+For example, one promising direction is to examine the value of monitoring structures in relation to the set of Belief-free equilibria \cite[]{EHO_2005_ECMA, Yamamoto_2009_JET} for repeated or stochastic games with private monitoring.